uthappa123/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/known-issues.md

 # Known issues and FAQs with the Azure Game Development Virtual Machine

 This article discusses known issues to be aware of when you work with Azure Game Development VM.
-If you have suggestions about this product, please submit your ideas via this <a href="https://forms.office.com/r/VHK5iEqeBm" target="_blank">survey</a>;.
+If you have suggestions about this product, please submit your ideas via this <a href="https://forms.office.com/r/VHK5iEqeBm" target="_blank">survey</a>.
 Or join this <a href="https://discord.com/channels/684463257276121192/949072214689452083" target="_blank">Game Stack Discord channel</a> to connect with thousands of game developers around the world.
-Microsoft monitors the user feedback closely and listens to the voice of customers so that we can improve the service.so that we can improve the service.
+Microsoft monitors the user feedback closely and listens to the voice of customers so that we can improve the service.

 > [!NOTE]
 > This article isn't a comprehensive list of known issues.
 If you know of an issue that isn't listed, provide feedback at the bottom of the page.